whipowill/quake-mod-scarlet/README.md

 - Download this [zipfile](https://github.com/whipowill/quake-mod-scarlet/archive/master.zip) and unzip to your ``/quake/scarlet/`` folder
 - Make sure your ``/quake/id1/maps/`` folder has all your map files
 - Make sure your ``/quake/id1/maps/`` folder has all your [waypoint](https://github.com/whipowill/quake-mod-frikbot-waypoints) files
-- Run the game w/ ``-particles 16384`` in the target to increase the number of particles allowed
+- Run the game w/ ``-game scarlet -particles 16384 -listen 16 -condebug``

 See my other [repo](https://github.com/whipowill/quake-dir) where I've uploaded my Quake directory.